-Fluid transportation revenues earned by the Company's USA based subsidiary amounted to \$130,179 for the quarter ended March 31, 2012.
+Fluid transportation revenues earned by the Company's USA based subsidiary amounted to \$262,431 for the quarter ended June 30, 2012 compared to \$137,940 for the one month comparable period in 2011.
 This new revenue stream was added from the Stryker acquisition completed effective June 1, 2011 and is reported under the "Other" category in the "Sales by Segment" chart above.
 The transportation divisions' main purpose is to service the Company's USA drilling fluids division with transportation services to the various warehouses that the Company distributes its products from.
+Revenues reported are for third party transportation revenue generated as the result of hauling goods for external customers.